BillCavanagh/Coding-Projects/README.md

-# Some code I made while learning other languages (c++) or some code I made for fun to improve my programming skills
+# Some code I made while learning other languages (c++) or some code I made for fun to improve my programming skills anything "finished" is put in here to see how much I've worked with inidivudal languages